enbochen/moma-artworks-discovery/README.md

 # Nice to Meet You

-A fun art discovery website using Next.js and TypeScript with MoMA collection data
+A fun website of discovering art using Next.js and TypeScript with [MoMA collection data](https://github.com/MuseumofModernArt/collection)

 ![preview](preview.png)